 Countries Where You Can Retire

-Use your FIRE plan to light up a world map in red or green.
-This calculator reuses the same core inputs as the main FIRE calculator, imports your saved values when they exist, and estimates how your retirement age changes from country to country using a World Bank cost-of-living proxy.
+Use your FIRE plan to compare countries instead of guessing.
+This map reuses the same core inputs as the main FIRE calculator and estimates how your timeline changes across countries using World Bank cost and income proxies.

-Green means your current portfolio may already cover the local retirement target.
-Red means you likely need a larger portfolio first.
-Click any country to compare retirement budgets, local income proxies, and estimated FIRE age.
+Green means your current portfolio may already clear the local target.
+Red means the plan still needs much more room.
+Click a country to compare local budget proxies, portfolio need, and estimated FIRE age.

 Selected Country